MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 from the .NET Framework to .NET Core allowed PowerShell to become a cross-platform solution.
 PowerShell runs on Windows, macOS, and Linux.

-There are few difference in the PowerShell language between Windows PowerShell and PowerShell.
-The differences are morst notable in the availability and behavior of PowerShell cmdlets between Windows and non-Windows platforms and the changes that stem from the differences between the .NET Framework and .NET Core.
+There are few differences in the PowerShell language between Windows PowerShell and PowerShell.
+The differences are most notable in the availability and behavior of PowerShell cmdlets between Windows and non-Windows platforms and the changes that stem from the differences between the .NET Framework and .NET Core.